GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.5/Update notes_v1.5.md

 where `X` is either local authority, nation, or Great Britain.

-This calculated field then forms the basis of the IMD score within the main calculated field for the `Deprivation component (GB)`.
-This allows the score to be controlled by both the `IMD: England /Scotland / Wales` parameter and the `Local / national / GB score` parameter (from [Version 1.4](https://github.com/GreaterManchesterODA/Digital-Exclusion-Risk-Index/blob/main/Version%201.4/Update%20notes_v1.4.md)) simultaneously.
+This calculated field then forms the basis of the IMD score within the main calculated field for each of the three `Deprivation component` options (district / nation / GB).
+Appendix B shows the updated calculations required for each deprivation component.
+These calculations allow the score to be controlled by both the `IMD: England /Scotland / Wales` parameter and the `Local / national / GB score` parameter (from [Version 1.4](https://github.com/GreaterManchesterODA/Digital-Exclusion-Risk-Index/blob/main/Version%201.4/Update%20notes_v1.4.md)) simultaneously.

 ### Adding the parameter to the dashboards
 The addition of the different calculation bases for the Index of Multiple Deprivation score impacts the deprivation component and feeds through to the overall DERI score.
 Therefore the `IMD: England / Scotland / Wales` parameter needed to be added to both the 'Deprivation Score dashboard' and the 'DERI Score dashboard'.

+There is space in the dashboards to add the parameter in a horizontal container next to the filters for the local authority selection and the local / national / GB selection.

+The dashboards are linked so that if 'IMD score - England base' is selected in one dashboard, the scores will be updated to display the England IMD scores throughout the other dashboards.

 ## Appendix A: Calculations for minimum and maximum fields
 |Indicator|Type|Calculated field name|Calculation|